-Journey out of Bucharest for a visit to Mogosoaia Palace, the summer residence of Wallachian prince Constantin Brancoveanu completed in 1702.
+In the morning, visit Mogosoaia Palace, the summer residence of Wallachian prince Constantin Brancoveanu completed in 1702.
 Designed using a combination Ottoman, Byzantine, Renaissance and Baroque architectural elements, together known as the Romanian Renaissance style, the palace today is home to the Museum of Brancoveanu Art.
 Afterwards, enjoy lunch at a local restaurant.

 This morning, enjoy a visit to Cotroceni Palace.
 Constructed in the late 19th century, it served as the residence for the Romanian royal family until 1939 and was later transformed into an official guesthouse for visiting heads of state during the Communist Era.
 Since 1991 it has been the official residence of the Romanian President, with the old wing of the palace now a museum.
 Return to the hotel in the early afternoon for time at leisure.